Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - Microwave or movie popcorn that contains diacetyl for butter flavor

-- Soy products, if he is also allergic to soy
+- Soy products, if your child is also allergic to soy

 How is a milk allergy treated?